 Magnetic Resonance Imaging (MRI) is a method of examining the inside of the body.
 The MRI machine is a large magnet that surrounds the body.
 It uses magnetic fields and radio frequencies instead of X-rays to produce images.
 The patient is not exposed to radiation during this exam.

 Have your child bring a favorite cuddling toy or blanket to keep with him during the test.
 (The toy may not have any metal in or on it.)

 Before the Test

-- Clothing - Dress your child in comfortable clothes with no snaps or zippers (sweat pants and T-shirt, for example).
-Any objects that contain metal (such as hairpins, watches, jewelry, or pajamas with metal snaps) or any body piercing must be removed because metal can affect the test.
+- Clothing - Dress your child in comfortable clothes that will be easy to remove.
+For safety, children are asked to change out of their clothes and into clothes the hospital will give you (like hospital gowns, pants and shorts).
+Anything that contains metal (such as hairpins, watches or jewelry) or any body piercing must be removed.
+Metal can affect the test.
 Tell the technologist if your child has any tattoos or uses a medicine patch.